 Visa Waiver Program (VWP) and the Electronic System for Travel Authorisation (ESTA)

-Before travelling to the United States, all Australian passport holders visiting or transiting in the United States under the VWP must apply for an ESTA, preferably at least 72 hours prior to travel.
+All Australian passport holders seeking to visit or transitin the United States under the VWP must apply for an ESTA.
 The cost is US$14 and is payable online by credit card.

 ESTA is a web-based system that determines the eligibility of visitors to travel to the United States under the VWP.
 Travellers who do not have a valid ESTA before travelling may be denied boarding, experience delayed processing or be denied admission at a United States’ port of entry.

 The official site for obtaining an ESTA is www.cbp.gov/esta.
 There have been reports of unauthorised websites charging users to submit ESTA applications, or wrongly claiming to produce a faster approval process.
-We caution against using links in emails or from other websites to access this site.
+We caution against using links in emails or from other websites to access the official site.

 An online ESTA application must be completed for each VWP traveller, including accompanied or unaccompanied children.
 A third party, such as a relative or travel agent, is permitted to submit an ESTA application on behalf of a VWP traveller.